OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - `Info.plist` contains configuration information for the application, such as its bundle ID, version number, and display name.
 - resources such as images/icons, localized content (`<language>.lproj`), text files, audio files, etc.
-- `*.nib` files store the user interfaces of iOS app
+- `*.nib` files store the user interfaces of iOS app.
 - `_CodeSignature/` contains a plist file with a signature over all files in the bundle.
 - `Frameworks/` contains the app native libraries as .dylib or .framework files.
 - `PlugIns/` may contain app extensions as .appex files (not present in the example).